fsprojects/Paket/docs/content/template-files.md

 * any paket dependency with the range specified in the [`paket.dependencies` file](dependencies-file.html).
 * any project reference with a matching paket.template file with a minimum version requirement of the version currently being packaged.

+### Comments
+A line starting with a # is considered a comment and will be ignored by the parser